 TIME LIMIT UNDER SECTION 75

-Under the drawback scheme, the relief is given from the burden of duty incidence of Customs & Central Excise on basic inputs like raw materials.
+Under the drawback scheme, the relief is given from the burden of duty incidence of Customs and Central Excise on basic inputs like raw materials.
 Components, Intermediates and packing materials used at various stages of production/manufacture.
 No relief of drawback is extended to duties suffered on capital goods, fuels and consumables used in relation to the manufacture of the export goods.
-It may also be noted that no relief of Sales Tax or Octroi or any other indirect tax is given by way of drawback.
+It may also be noted that no relief of Sales Tax or Octroi or any other indirect tax is given by the way of drawback.
 The finished stage of excise duties on the export product is also not reimbursed under this scheme and there are separate provisions for rebate of such finished stage duties under the Central Excises and Salt Act 1944 and the Rules framed thereunder.

 A new Section 75 A has been incorporated in the Customs Act to provide for payment of interest on delayed payment of drawback.
-Interest at the rate of 15% P.A. is payable to the exporters if the claim is not settled within three months from the date of issue of acknowledgement by the department.
+Interest at the rate of 15% P.A. is payable to the exporters if the claim is not settled within three months from the issued date of acknowledgement by the department.
 Acknowledgement under Rule 13(I) is issued only if the claim is complete in all respect.
 If the claim is deficient, the department within 15 days from the date of filing the claim will issue a deficiency memo.
 The exporter is required to comply with the deficiency memo within 30 days from the date of receipt of deficiency memo.
 The time limit in these cases will be completed after receipt of compliance and issue of acknowledgement card.

-If the exporter finds that the amount of drawback paid is less than what he is entitled to, there is a provision for claiming supplementary drawback claims in the prescribed Format Under Rule 15 of the Drawback Rules, 1995.
+If the exporter finds that the paid amount of drawback is less than what he is entitled to, there is a provision for claiming supplementary drawback claims in the prescribed Format Under Rule 15 of the Drawback Rules, 1995.
 The time limit filing supplementary claim is three months from the date of original settlement.

 Rule 16 of the Drawback Rules empowers the department to recover any erroneous payment of drawback without any time limit and can initiate recovery proceedings under Sec 142 of the Customs Act 1962